 - NMSC must receive your letter and documentation on or before January 31, 2020.

-- Entry Requirements: High School students must meet the program entry and participation requirements for the National Merit program by taking the PSAT/NMSQT at the specified time in the high school program, usually as juniors.
+- Entry Requirements: High School students must meet the program entry and participation requirements for the National Merit Scholarship Program by taking the PSAT/NMSQT at the specified time in the high school program, usually as juniors.

-- Language Requirement: All students need appropriate English language skills to achieve the National Merit® program.
+- Language Requirement: All students need appropriate English language skills to achieve the National Merit® Scholarship Program.

-- The winner of the National Merit support will receive $ 2500 support for college studies.
+- The winner of the National Merit Scholarship will receive $ 2500 support for college studies.